Should I call 9-1-1?

 This may include being instructed to conserve your cellphone’s battery power by not making any other calls and establishing set times for further communication with emergency responders.

-Do I have to know English to call 9-1-1?
+Do I have to speak English to call 9-1-1?

 No!
 9-1-1 services are available in several languages.